-Our relationship with the Academy of Ancient Music (AAM) (see page 8) offers students masterclasses with principal players and side-by-side ensemble workshops and performances.
+Our relationship with the Academy of Ancient Music (see page 9) offers side-by-side performance and masterclasses with principal players.
 The partnership also allows access to major artists working with the AAM, to AAM open rehearsals and to networking opportunities.

-The Guildhall Consort is directed by Eamonn Dougan, Assistant Conductor of The Sixteen, and offers excellent opportunities for refining vocal ensemble techniques, performing music from Victoria, Palestrina and Schütz through to Bach, Schumann, Stravinsky and Arvo Pärt.
-It has also formed the chorus for performances in the Barbican Hall with visiting ensembles such as the Venice Baroque Orchestra and the English Concert.
+The Guildhall Consort is directed by Eamonn Dougan, Assistant Conductor of The Sixteen, and offers excellent opportunities for refining vocal ensemble techniques.
+For continuo players, working with Eamonn and his colleagues offers an intensive experience in coaching and directing.
+The Consort has also formed the chorus for performances in the Barbican Hall with visiting ensembles such as the Venice Baroque Orchestra and the English Concert.